warren-bank/fork-Xanado/README.md

 - `hint` tells you the highest scoring play the computer can find for you, before your play.
 Everyone in the game is told when you send this message (to prevent cheating.)
 - `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.
 Everyone in the game is told when you enable analysis (to prevent cheating.)
 - `allow <word>` adds `<word>` to the dictionary.
 The new word will not be written back to the dictionary database, so will be lost when the server is restarted.
 If you want to keep the word forever, see [Whitelists](#Whitelists).
 Everyone in the game is told when someone allows a new word.
+Note that these only work in games for which a dictionary has been selected.

 # Editions